OpenEvalProject/evals/manuscripts/elife-20198/v2/manuscript.md

 ## Abstract

-10.7554/eLife.20198.001 Catalytically inactive enzyme paralogs occur in many genomes.
+Catalytically inactive enzyme paralogs occur in many genomes.
 Some regulate their active counterparts but the structural principles of this regulation remain largely unknown.
-We report X-ray structures of Trypanosoma brucei S -adenosylmethionine decarboxylase alone and in functional complex with its catalytically dead paralogous partner, prozyme.
-We show monomeric Tb AdoMetDC is inactive because of autoinhibition by its N-terminal sequence.
-Heterodimerization with prozyme displaces this sequence from the active site through a complex mechanism involving a cis -to- trans proline isomerization, reorganization of a β-sheet, and insertion of the N-terminal α-helix into the heterodimer interface, leading to enzyme activation.
+We report X-ray structures of Trypanosoma brucei S-adenosylmethionine decarboxylase alone and in functional complex with its catalytically dead paralogous partner, prozyme.
+We show monomeric TbAdoMetDC is inactive because of autoinhibition by its N-terminal sequence.
+Heterodimerization with prozyme displaces this sequence from the active site through a complex mechanism involving a cis-to-trans proline isomerization, reorganization of a β-sheet, and insertion of the N-terminal α-helix into the heterodimer interface, leading to enzyme activation.
 We propose that the evolution of this intricate regulatory mechanism was facilitated by the acquisition of the dimerization domain, a single step that can in principle account for the divergence of regulatory schemes in the AdoMetDC enzyme family.
 These studies elucidate an allosteric mechanism in an enzyme and a plausible scheme by which such complex cooperativity evolved.
-DOI: http://dx.doi.org/10.7554/eLife.20198.001

 ## Introduction